 Beyond those 70 million brackets, almost 100 million people tune in to watch the games.
 And while some cynics estimate the cost of all that lost productivity in the billions of dollars, it’s almost impossible for bosses to prevent their employees from sneaking a peek at the games, and data suggests offices that trust their workers enough to let them watch a little hoops will come out ahead in the long run.

 March Madness…workplace productivity killer?

 According to a new survey by staffing company OfficeTeam, nearly half of professionals (46%) are all-in when it comes to celebrating sporting events like March Madness in the office, and another third (33%) aren’t big fans but will play along.
 About 62% of workers said they check scores while at the office.

 “While employers may worry about events like March Madness being a distraction in the office, allowing workers to enjoy sports-related activities for even a few minutes can be time well spent,” Brandi Britton, a district president for OfficeTeam, said in a statement.
 “Staff will appreciate the opportunity to bond with colleagues and return to their desks rejuvenated.”

 In less tolerant workplaces, 23% said they have to watch in secret, with one in five saying they’ve had to resort to watching games in the bathroom at work.

 Watching tournament games at work actually does seem to boost attitudes.
 Last year, a survey released by HR and staffing company Randstad U.S. found that 89% of workers said participating in March Madness activities helped boost morale, and 73% said they actually looked forward to coming to work more.

 Bottom line – let workers watch

-The message for stricter workplaces seems to be that it’s happening anyway, whether you want to or not so you are probably better off embracing the morale boost than worrying about the lost productivity.
+The message for stricter workplaces seems to be that it’s happening anyway, so you are probably better off embracing the morale boost than worrying about the lost productivity.